EnduranceCode/AndroidBasicsNanodegree/README.md

 ### Project 7 - News App, Stage 2

-This project's code is stored in the branch [project7](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/project7).
+This project's code is stored in the folder [project7](./project7).

 #### Project Overview